FutureTPM/ROTed/README.md

 The `init-repo.sh` will initialize this dependency and connect it to our build system.

-Using cmake one can build the code using:
+Using cmake, one can build the code using:

 ```bash
   cmake -DCMAKE_BUILD_TYPE=Release -H. -B_builds -G "Unix Makefiles"